Visiting Monte Albán (Zapotec Ruins) in Oaxaca City

 Woman standing overlooking the Zapotec archaeological ruins of Monte Albán near Oaxaca Mexico.

-🚙 Directions: Located 20-minutes southwest of Centro Oaxaca on Carretera a Monte Albán.
+🚙 Directions: Located 20 minutes southwest of Centro Oaxaca on Carretera a Monte Albán.

-🎒 What to Pack: a sunhat, plenty of water, high SPF sunscreen, and sunglasses — there is very little shade at Monte Albán and it gets hot!
+🌞 Best Time to Visit: November-April for the best weather, but the grounds are greener after the rainy season from May-October.🎒 What to Pack: a sunhat, plenty of water, high SPF sunscreen, and sunglasses — there is very little shade at Monte Albán, and it gets hot!

 On Sundays, Mexican nationals and internationals living in Mexico get free admission—so don’t forget to bring your ID or residency card!